 The HP WDB GUI is a Graphical User Interface (GUI) designed by Hewlett-Packard for the WDB debugger.
-WDB stands for Wildebeest Debugger, which is HP's implementation of the GDB debugger.
-WDB GUI supports debugging of 32-bit programs on HP-UX 10.20 and both 32-bit and 64-bit programs on HP-UX 11.x on PA systems, and also runs on HP-UX 11.22
+WDB stands for Wildebeest Debugger, which is HP implementation of the open source GDB debugger.
+WDB GUI supports both 32-bit and 64-bit programs on HP-UX 11.x on PA systems, and also runs on HP-UX Itanium systems.
+WDB GUI can be used to debug native-compiled HP C, HP aC++, and Fortran programs.

-Itanium systems.WDB GUI debugs native-compiled HP C, HP aC++, and Fortran programs.
 Using WDB GUI, you can do the following:

-- Debugging an executable file or a core file produced by an aborted program
+- Debug an executable file or a core file produced by an aborted program

-- Attaching to a process that is already running
+- Attach to a running process

 - View your source code and the corresponding assembly code

 - Edit breakpoints

 - Watch local and global variables

 - Traverse the call stack

 - Modify signal handling

 - View registers

 - Switch between threads in your program

-- View Heap usage and Memory leaks report
+- View Heap usage and Memory leak report

-- Edit sources and have the debugger compile and patch in the changes without restarting the debugged program.
+- Edit sources and compile the changed source without restarting the program being debugged.

-You can directly execute the WDB commands in the command view.
+You can execute the WDB commands in the command view.
 WDB also allows you to save your debug session and restore it later.